trault14/Intro_TensorFlow/README.md

 The analysis of the audio files relies on the use of the Fourier transform.
 The network is capable of reaching a final test accuracy on unseen data of about 97% after approximately 10 epochs of training.

 In its current version the network contains 4 convolutional layers of 9 filters each, all using a ReLU non-linear activation function.
+The stride is 2x2, so no Max Pooling layers are used.
 This is then followed by two fully connected layers of respectively 100 and 2 neurons.
-The last layer uses a SoftMax activation function in order to output a categorical probability distribution [music, speech]
+The last layer uses a SoftMax activation function in order to output a categorical probability distribution [music, speech].

 ### Instructions
 In order to start the training of the network, simply launch an ipython shell and run the Deep_Audio_Classification_Network.py file :